willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Windows Mixed Reality requires a WDDM 2.2 or later graphics driver in order to complete Mixed Reality setup.

 If your PC does not already have a compatible graphics driver, please try these sources:
-1. Check for the latest critical driver updates using Windows Update (**in Start -> Windows Settings -> Update and Security -> Check for Updates**)
+1. Check for the latest critical driver updates using Windows Update (**Start -> Windows Settings -> Update and Security -> Check for Updates**)
 2. Check for the latest optional driver updates using Device Manager (Right-click **Start -> Device Manager** -> expand **Display Adapters** -> right-click on the graphics card, choose **Update Driver -> Search automatically for updated driver software**)
 3. The website for the manufacturer (OEM) of your PC
 4. The website for the manufacturer of the graphics card in your PC (e.g., AMD, Intel, NVIDIA)

-Note: Recent graphics drivers tend to have performance and quality fixes for the latest content and experiences.
+**Note**: Recent graphics drivers tend to have performance and quality fixes for the latest content and experiences.
 If you are encountering performance problems with Mixed Reality, consider updating the graphics driver to the most recent version available for the graphics card in your PC.

 ### Graphics Driver Troubleshooting Flowchart